-Use of MFA provides superior protection against unauthorized network access.
-In addition to User ID and PW, MFA combines additional barriers.
+The use of MFA provides superior protection against unauthorized network access.
+In addition to a User ID and PW, MFA combines additional barriers.
 Examples include ID technologies such as retina scanning, fingerprint matching, or code transmission to another device or email address.

 Businesses can gain additional protection against a data breach by ensuring employees use long and complex passwords.
 Use password management software helps make the passwords easily accessible to employees while making it difficult for a cybercriminal to retrieve.

 2. Use of Public WiFi to Transmit Confidential Data and Information

 Many users believe that if a public WiFi is password protected, then the connection is secure.
 This is simply a false belief.
 Cybercriminals in many situations find ways to intercept data transmissions or download files to other computers using the PW protected WiFi.